September 25, 2023

 Explanatory signage in your office should be readily visible before the patients check in, with means of isolation readily available and the staff trained to ask appropriate questions.

-Social distancing, school closures and cancelling events are now in effect for most states as a means of reducing and slowing transmission of the virus.
-Mandatory “stay at home” orders have been in place in the most heavily affected regions, although many states are beginning to ease up on the most severe restrictions.
 Patients and staff who are acutely ill should stay at home unless they are severely ill, and their condition warrants medical evaluation.
 Even in regions where “stay at home” orders are not in place, patients on regular allergy injections, especially the elderly and those from higher risk groups may be advised to forestall their office visits, especially if their risk for exposure (such as the use of public transit, exposure to crowds, lack of safe distancing) is greater.

 In the office itself, coughing, sneezing, and medical procedures that increase the presence of aerosolized particles, especially in confined spaces, increase the risk for transmission.
 This includes intubation, extubation, bronchoscopy, nebulizer therapy, spirometry, sputum induction and rhinoscopy—all considered high-risk exposure.

 Providers who wear a gown, gloves, eye protection and a face mask (instead of a respirator) during an aerosol-generating procedure are considered to have a medium-risk exposure.
 Additional resources regarding correct use of PPE can be found here.